GoldsteinE/name-it/README.md

 [stackfuture is unsound]: https://github.com/microsoft/stackfuture/issues/9
 # License

 Blue Oak Model License 1.0.0 is permissive, non-copyleft license.
+If rare licenses unnerve you, you can use it under Apache 2.0.

 Files `tests/futures-*` are from the [futures-rs] project.